JAlbertCode/prompt-marketplace/README.md

 - ✅ Fixed hydration errors by adding suppressHydrationWarning to body and implementing proper client-side initialization
 - ✅ Fixed the "getPrompt is not a function" error by checking for function existence before usage
 - ✅ Added better error handling for when store functions are unavailable
-- ✅ Fixed modal flickering issue with improved event handling
+- ✅ Fixed modal flickering issues with React Portal implementation
+- ✅ Added accessibility improvements to modals (keyboard handling, focus management)
+- ✅ Implemented smooth animations for modal transitions
 - ✅ Implemented model-based credit cost system with automatic baseline enforcement
 - ✅ Added favorites system for saving and accessing favorite prompts
 - ✅ Added search and filtering for finding specific prompts